thin-edge/thin-edge.io/docs/src/architecture/mapper.md

 ### For child devices

+The Cumulocity mapper collects measurements not only from the main device but also from child devices.
-The Cumulocity mapper supports sending measurements to child devices under the `thin-edge.io` parent device.
+These measurements are collected under the `tedge/measurements/<child-id>` topics and forwarded to Cumulocity to corresponding child devices created under the `thin-edge.io` parent device.
-The incoming topic is different from the parent device.
-For child devices, use `tedge/measurements/<child-id>` topic. (`<child-id>` is your desired child device ID.)
+(`<child-id>` is your desired child device ID.)

 The mapper works in the following steps.

-1. When the mapper receives a Thin Edge JSON message on the `tedge/measurements/<child-id>`, the mapper publishes the SmartREST `101` message to create a child device under the `thin-edge.io` parent device.
+1. When the mapper receives a Thin Edge JSON message on the `tedge/measurements/<child-id>` topic, the mapper sends a request to create a child device under the `thin-edge.io` parent device.
-   The name of the child device is the given child ID, and the type is `thin-edge.io-child`.
+   The child device is named after the `<child-id>` topic name, and the type is `thin-edge.io-child`.
 2. Publish corresponded Cumulocity JSON measurements messages over MQTT.
-3. If the given child ID by the topic name is already known by the mapper, the mapper doesn't publish the first child device creation message again.
-   This known child ID list is kept in memory.
+3. The child device is created on receipt of the very first measurement for that child device.

 If the incoming Thin Edge JSON message (published on `tedge/measurements/child1`) is as follows,